MicrosoftDocs/bot-docs/articles/nodejs/conduct-audio-calls-nodejs.md

 ms.date: 4/25/2017
 ROBOTS: Index, Follow
 ---
-# Conduct audio calls
+# Support audio calls with Skype

 Skype supports a rich feature called [Calling Bots](../channels-Skype-calling-api.md).
 When enabled, users can place a voice call to your bot and interact with it using Interactive Voice Response (IVR).
 The Bot Builder for Node.js SDK includes a special [Calling SDK][calling_sdk] which developers can use to add calling features to their chat bot.

 The Calling SDK is very similar to the [Chat SDK][chat_sdk].
 They have similar classes, share common constructs and you can even use the Chat SDK to send a message to the user you’re on a call with.
 The two SDKs are designed to run side-by-side but while they are similar, there are some significant differences and you should generally avoid mixing classes from the two libraries.

-## Hello World
+## Adding support for calling
-The "Hello World" for a calling bot looks very similar to "Hello World" for a chat bot:
+The following example code shows how the "Hello World" for a calling bot looks very similar to a regular chat bot.

 ```javascript
 var restify = require('restify');